 To attach the antenna, firmly press down the gold UFL connector on top of the corresponding UFL port at the back of the Nova board.
 You should feel it snap on and feel fairly secure.

 With the Hologram CLI, you can easily query the current signal strength of the Nova:

 sudo hologram modem signal

 For more on how to get the Hologram CLI and Python SDK installed on your system, see the Quick Start Reference included in your kit.

-The Nova has two clear LEDs for providing feedback around what’s going on inside the modem.
-A blue LED that represents whether the modem is on or off, and a red LED that indicates the current network status.
+The Nova has two clear LEDs for providing power and connectivity feedback.
+A power LED that represents whether the modem is on or off, and a network LED that indicates the current network status.